ohthehugemanatee/ohthehugemanatee.org/content/blog/source/2019-02-11-btrfs-out-of-space-emergency-response.markdown

 And this last option is how I saved my computer last night.
 I hope this helps someone out of a similar predicament someday.

-**UPDATE**
+**Update to the update**: Do not do this!
+A friendly commentor from the BTRFS community let me know that this is actually a *really bad idea*, since anything that interrupts your RAM will wreck your filesystem irreparably.
+Thank you @Zygo for the correction, and sorry for anyone who suffered for my learning.

-Now that I've had to do this a few times, it's *way* better to rebalance a full filesystem by adding a ramdisk to it.
+**UPDATE**: ~~Now that I've had to do this a few times, it's *way* better to rebalance a full filesystem by adding a ramdisk to it.
 Not only is it faster than a flash device, it's also more reliable in most cases... and certainly for my kind of use case (a developer laptop) the important preconditions apply: lots of RAM, reliable power source.
-Here's the recipe:
+Here's the recipe:~~

 ``` bash
 # Create a ramdisk.
 Make sure /dev/ram0 isn't in use already before doing this!